Ediya Coffee

+Name

+The name of the brand is inspired from the Ediya tribe of Ethiopia which means the "Only emperor of the continent" in the Ethiopian language.

+History

 The coffee house opened its first store in 2001.
-In September 2005, it opened a branch in Beijing, China.
+In September 2005, it opened a branch in Beijing.
 As of September 2016, it had more than 2,000 stores after opening its 2000th location in Yongin, near Seoul.
-On November 20, 2019, Ediya Coffee opened its 3,000th store in Seo-gu, Daejeon.
+On November 20, 2019, Ediya Coffee opened its 3,000th store in Seo District, Daejeon.

-In February 2011, the company moved to Yeoksam-dong, Gangnam-gu.
+In February 2011, the company moved to Yeoksam-dong, Gangnam District.

 In 2018, Ediya Coffee launched its delivery service through Yogiyo.